Awards Terms & Conditions

 4.4 The Organiser reserves the right to substitute prizes of equal or greater value at any time.

 4.5 Winners will be notified by email within 30 days following the awards ceremony.
 Winners must claim their prize and provide their PayPal details for payment (and postal address if needed) within three weeks of the notification being sent or an alternative winner will be chosen.
+If no PayPal details have been received by the end of January 2018, winners may forfeit their right to a cash payment.

 4.6 The prizes are not transferable.